-Businesses such as travel agencies and tour operators in the tourism industry is clearly essential, but these kinds of businesses face a number of risks.
+The role of travel agencies and tour operators in the tourism industry is clearly essential, but these kinds of businesses face a number of risks.
 Some of these risks apply generally to the retail and service industries and others are specific to the travel industry.

 There are several challenges for a travel agency (or a travel host agency) to survive in the current environment.
-In this article, we identify some potential threats in the travel agency business and provide guidance on how you can protect your business against them.
+In this article, we identify some potential threats in the travel agency business and provide guidance on how you can protect your agency against them.

 An example of a risk assessment for a travel agency

 If you run your travel business from a store or office then you are legally required to carry out a regular risk assessment of your premises to make sure that you are taking reasonable steps to prevent your employees and customers from harm.
 In the US, the Occupational Safety and Health Administration looks after safety in the workplace.
 In the UK, it’s the Health and Safety Executive and they can provide you with an example of a risk assessment for a travel agency.

 HUNDREDS OF TRAVEL AGENCIES ARE ALREADY SOLVING REVENUE PROBLEMS WITH OUR POST-BOOKING OPTIMIZATION TECHNOLOGY

 We handled over $2b worth of reservations and generated more than $100m of extra profit for our customers

 There are also some elements of insurance that a business is legally obliged to have, such as employer’s liability and commercial car insurance.
 Now is a good time to take a detailed look at your business insurance coverage.

 Insurance companies provide standard commercial coverage against fire, flooding, theft and accidents.
 They are very unlikely to provide for business interruption due to a global pandemic, although it’s worth speaking to your insurance provider to explain your own circumstances and seek advice on the exact coverage of your policy.